gavalierm/pab-propresenter-arena-bridge/README.md

-# PAB - ProPresenter Arena Bridge
+# PAB - ProPresenter and Resolume Arena Bridge

-The purpose is to use ProPresenter as a source of text content and control for Resolume, where Resolume renders the text itself instead of using screen capture, Spout, NDI or similar.
+The purpose is to use ProPresenter as a source of text content and control for Resolume Arena, where Resolume Arena renders the text itself instead of using screen capture, Spout, NDI or similar.

 ## How it works

 Script connect to the ProPresenter Websocket API (/stage endpoint) and wait for slide trigger.

 When slide is triggered the Script read the text from the slide and PUT this text into Resolume Arena "TextBlock" source.

+If the clip cointains "auto trigger flags", the script trigger the clip automaticaly.

 ## What you need